EuropeanUniversityFoundation/eche-api/README.md

 ## Development

+When developing the Python application, install the development packages as well:

+    # install required libraries
+    pip install -r requirements-dev.txt

+Inside the `redoc` directory there is a `README` file with detailed instructions to build the interactive specification.

 ### Built-in server

-To use the built-in web server locally, in debug mode, execute the following commands:
+To use the built-in web server locally, in debug mode, execute the following command:

-    # first step can be skipped due to autodiscovery
+    python echeapi/manage.py run

+Or:

     export FLASK_APP=echeapi
-    # debug mode ON
     export FLASK_ENV=development
     flask run

-Or:

-    python echeapi/manage.py run

-## Depoyment
+## Deployment

 ### Apache2 + uWSGI